MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 <iframe performance-control="basic">
 ```

-However, this approach meant re-defining a solution for a problem already in the scope of Document Policy, with the same challenges still applying: handling of 3pp violation reports, opt-in requirement and budget-based state leaks.
+However, this approach meant re-defining a solution for a problem already in the scope of Document Policy, with the same challenges still applying: handling of 3rd party violation reports, opt-in requirement and budget-based state leaks.

-Furthermore, these challenges arise from the nature of the embedded-embeddee relationship where constraints are proposed.
+Furthermore, these challenges arise from the nature of the embedder-embedee relationship where constraints are proposed.
 Any solution to this problem will need to address them.

-### Levels vs categories
+### Levels vs. categories
 We considered having a single Document Policy configuration point based on “levels” which would compound restrictions on top of each other, but this was discarded due to increased difficulty to introduce new values in the future.

 For example, with the "levels" approach, each category would map to a level and be included in the level above: